bhowiebkr/python-node-editor/README.md

-# Simple Node Editor
+# Logic Node Editor

-Simple node editor is just that.
-Very basic minimal code for implementing a node graph or editor using PySide2.
+A very basic minimal code for implementing a node graph or editor using PySide2.
+In this case we are building with logic nodes.
 All nodes are built using QGraphics items.

 Example video: https://www.youtube.com/watch?v=DOsFJ8lm9dU